raijp/bug-hunt/README.md

 # Navigate to http://127.0.0.1:8901 on your using browser then enter username and password
 ####

+# If you don't need the output, delete -o option.
 docker exec -it wpscan /usr/local/bundle/bin/wpscan --random-user-agent -e vp -e u --url http://172.42.0.1:8901 -o /output/wpscan-output.txt
 # Check options
 docker exec -it wpscan /usr/local/bundle/bin/wpscan --help